gradCSwomen-utah/gradCSwomen-utah.github.io/_pages/resources.md

 - Strives to uplift, connect, inspire and guide individuals in tech
 - Keep an eye on deadlines and dates <a href="https://ghc.anitab.org/become-a-speaker" style="color: red;">here</a>

+## <a href="https://cra.org/cra-wp/grad-cohort-for-women/" style="color: #990000;;">Grad Cohort Workshop for Women</a>
+- CRA-WP annually holds this workshop for women in computing-related studies
+- Interact with about 20 senior female researchers and professionals
+- 2 day workshop to provide career and educational success tools to female-identifying grad students in the CS field
+- Deadline for 2025 cohort applications will soon be declared so keep updated <a href="https://cra.org/cra-wp/grad-cohort-for-women/#overview" style="color: red;">here</a>

 # Scholarships and Fellowships